Duko99/push-test/README.md

 ## Validate

 Open the app and click 'register push'.
 After a delay it will POST to `/push-subscription` and will receive an acknowledgement push message via the push event listener in `/app/src-pwa/custom-service-worker`.
+The acknowledgment text is shown with the 'latest message'.

-Also test the 'trigger push' button: it will receive a test push message in the push event listener "This is a test push message".
+Also test the 'trigger push' button: it will receive a test push message in the push event listener "This is a test push message", shown with the 'latest message'.